-The essential ingredient in your beard balm is the Beeswax.
-This wax is what is going to give your balm the hold it will need, and it supplies the hair essential nutrients like vitamin A.
+The essential ingredient in your beard balm is the beeswax.
+This wax is what is going to give your balm the hold it needs, and it will supply the hair with essential nutrients like vitamin A.

 2. The Butters

-To create your own beard balm, you will need both cocoa and Shea butter.
-Each has their own unique qualities, and definitely smell different.
+To create your own beard balm, you will need both cocoa and shea butter.
+Each has their own unique qualities, and they definitely smell different.

 They are also main ingredients of a beard butter.
 The cocoa butter smells pleasant and has essential antioxidants and vitamins.